ikirkpat/Qhess/README.md

 ## 🙏 Acknowledgments

-- Energy drinks for making this possible
-- Stack Overflow for solving problems we created
+- Amazon Q for solving problems it created
 - The chess community for probably being horrified by this
 - Anyone who actually plays this game
 - The AI pieces for not achieving actual sentience (yet)